 Screening and Diagnosis

-The CDC currently estimates that 1 out of 88 children will be diagnosed with an autism spectrum disorder, or ASD, and boys are 4 1/2 to 5 times more likely to be diagnosed than girls.
-Autism spectrum disorder is a neurodevelopmental disorder, and children diagnosed with ASD share similar challenges with communication, social ability, and behavior.
+The CDC currently estimates that 1 out of 68 children will be diagnosed with an Autism Spectrum Disorder, or ASD, and boys are 4 1/2 to 5 times more likely to be diagnosed than girls.
+Autism Spectrum Disorder is a neurodevelopmental disorder, and children diagnosed with ASD share similar challenges with communication, social ability, and behavior.
 Diagnosing a child, or an adult, with ASD is not easy.
 Because no two individuals with ASD exhibit exactly the same characteristics, professionals must approach diagnosis cautiously and conservatively.

 Currently, there is no single blood test, genetic test, or brain scan that accurately diagnoses children or adults with ASD.
 Therefore, ASD cannot be diagnosed in the same way as other conditions, such as diabetes or strep throat.
 Diagnosis for ASD is done by observing and interacting with the child or adult and administering specific autism screening and diagnostic instruments.
 When completing this evaluation process, professionals are often trying to provide the best assessment possible with the tools available and may be 'ruling out' other conditions that appear to be similar to autism.
 Even though a diagnosis may take time, it is crucial to identify any factors that may contribute to an individual's inability to communicate effectively, navigate the social world, or which may cause them to exhibit behavior challenges as early as possible.
 An individual with ASD may also be diagnosed with other conditions, in addition to autism, and it is important to understand every aspect of an individual's abilities and challenges during the screening process.